mikysan/zweihander-character-maker/README.md

 * add cs fixer
 * add tests
-* allow user to apply Mercy Rule dynamically
+* allow user to apply Mercy Rule by CLI
-* allow to choose "Random" choice between human or demi-human (this should be also the default option)
+* allow to choose "Random" choice between human or demi-human (this should be also the default option) by CLI
+* add REST POST Endpoint to save character
 * add trappings
-* roll cash
+* add roll character cash
+* add consider talent, trait or magick modifier to secondary attribute
+* add armor’s Damage Threshold Modifier
-* allow to export character pdf sheet
+* add export character pdf sheet
-* add character RESTish interface
 * add switch from metric system to imperial system (?)
 * add multilanguage (?)